golixdotcom/guides/moving_funds/fiat/depositing_southafrican_rand.md

-# Depositing South African Rand
+# Depositing South African Rand on Golix

 Assuming that you are already **Logged In** your Golix account.